SteveJM/Bash-Intro/Course.md

 # Introduction
-This is a short course aimed at getting you more confortable using bash on the Raspberry Pi.
+This is a short course aimed at getting you more comfortable using bash on the Raspberry Pi.

 If you are relatively new to the Raspberry Pi, the chances are that you've never heard of "bash" and are already wondering what this tutorial is /really/ about.
-Fear not, "bash" is simply the command line tool with which you can interect with your Raspberry Pi (or other computer).
+Fear not, "bash" is simply the command line tool with which you can interact with your Raspberry Pi (or other computer).
 You access it simply by running one of the various "Terminal" application (e.g. LXTerminal).

 You should start a terminal now so that you can follow along with this course.
 When a terminal is started you will be presented with a bash prompt, similar to that below: